loyada/typedpy/docs/tutorial.rst

 In the example above you get the best of both worlds - The dynamic validation of typedpy, and the initialization validation of Dataclasses that is supported by the IDE.

 This section focused on how Typedpy performs the main functionality of Dataclass.
-But Typedpy has a reach features set beyond that.
-This will be covered in the next chapters.
+But Typedpy has a rich feature set beyond that.
+These features will be covered in the following chapters.